-I am indeed a grandma.
+So, yes, I am indeed a grandma.
 My first grandson was born in June of 2008.
 My second, baby brother to the first, arrived in June of 2011.
 Their little brother arrived June 2014.
 All three June babes are children of my middle daughter and her husband — both whom were born in 1983.
 My two other daughters (born in 1982 and 1985) have yet to add to my gaggle of grandkids.
 I'm happy to patiently wait until the time is right for them.
 No pressure from this grandma!

 The word "grandma" conjures images of old ladies with gray-haired buns, content to do nothing more than while away their remaining years in a rocking chair, crocheting this and that for loved ones.
 That stereotype does not fit me.
 That stereotype doesn't fit most grandmothers nowadays.
 We're so much more.
 We're younger, more vibrant, more active, more engaged, more involved, more interesting than the inaccurate and unrealistic idea often associated with the word Grandma.
 My hope is that someday soon the media, marketers and more will understand that.

 That said, I must admit to possessing a few of the stereotypical Grandma traits: I love rocking chairs; I don't mind at all being called Gramma by my grandsons; I think that cool and unique socks make a perfectly fitting gift — though I do draw the line at underwear.
 And most importantly of all: I love my grandkiddos to pieces.

-Beyond that, here's a smattering of some other traits I'll admit to, for those sincerely seeking enlightenment by clicking on the "About" tab of this blog:
+Beyond that, here's a smattering of other traits I'll admit to, for those sincerely seeking enlightenment by clicking on the "About" tab of this blog: